TarasMazepa/stax/README.md

 Stax is a tool that will help you a bit with day-to-day stax-like git workflow.

-Main purpose is to make it easier to creat smaller PRs.
+Main purpose is to make it easier to create smaller PRs.
 And reduce amount of energy other people need to review them.

 ## Installation